-By one or other of these methods it is found that division of the nerves passing to the kidney produces an increase of its volume and an increased flow of blood through it, whereas stimulation of the nerves has the opposite effect.
-Since in these experiments the general arterial pressure remains practically unaltered, the changes in the rate of blood flow produced by section, or stimulation, of the renal nerves must be brought about by alterations in the calibre of the arterioles of the kidney.
+By one or other of these methods it is found that division of the nerves passing to the kidney produces an increase of its volume and a larger flow of blood through it, whereas stimulation of the nerves has the opposite effect.
+Since in these experiments the general arterial pressure remains practically unaltered, the changes in the blood-flow produced by section, or stimulation, of the renal nerves must be brought about by alterations in the calibre of the arterioles of the kidney.